dbierer/php-class-notes/php-security-notes-2019.md

 * file:///D:/Repos/PHP-Security/Course_Materials/index.html#/5: missing a graphic; OK
 * file:///D:/Repos/PHP-Security/Course_Materials/index.html#/5/6: show examples of these; OK
 * PDF page 177: smart quotes are causing weird characters to appear in the PDF creation; OK
-* file:///D:/Repos/PHP-Security/Course_Materials/index.html#/2/89: Create interfaces which tightly define
+* file:///D:/Repos/PHP-Security/Course_Materials/index.html#/2/89: Create interfaces which tightly define; OK
-* file:///D:/Repos/PHP-Security/Course_Materials/index.html#/2/91: the whitelist might be subject to attack: maybe index of function names, not stored directly
+* file:///D:/Repos/PHP-Security/Course_Materials/index.html#/2/91: the whitelist might be subject to attack: maybe index of function names, not stored directly; OK
 * file:///D:/Repos/PHP-Security/Course_Materials/index.html#/4/3: get rid of "smart quote"!!!
+OK
 * file:///D:/Repos/PHP-Security/Course_Materials/index.html#/4/11: get rid of "smart quote"!!!
+OK
-* file:///D:/Repos/PHP-Security/Course_Materials/index.html#/4/11: don't use direct user input!  use value from whitelist instead
+* file:///D:/Repos/PHP-Security/Course_Materials/index.html#/4/11: don't use direct user input!  use value from whitelist instead; OK
 * file:///D:/Repos/PHP-Security/Course_Materials/index.html#/6/20: metasplit
-* LAB: IDSZ:     * NOTE: in the URL you are asked to post via `curl` target s/be `http://securitytraining/`
+* LAB: IDSZ: in the URL you are asked to post via `curl` target s/be `http://securitytraining/`; OK
+* SDE Lab: ctype_alnum doesn't work in this context
+  * replaced with: `$username = preg_replace('/[^a-z0-9]/i', '', $_POST['username']);`
+* SDE Lab: need to add a password quality check before allowing the new user entry to be created
+  * added validation for both username and password
+* IFU Lab: need to have some kind way to link the random filename with the original: maybe a database entry; OK
+* LABS: Sensitive Data Exposure: looks like solution is not complete; esp ctype_alnum() not affecting validation; OK
+* SQLI Lab: solution: doesn't take into account 0 ID for admin; OK
+* CSRF Lab: javascript could read the DOM and pick up the hash, including it in the illegal posting; try to figure out a better prevention
+  * Added CAPTCHA